Flag desecration: Japan

+On 13 April 2022, Japan amended its law to impose custodial sentences on those who desecrate foreign national flags.

+Kazakhstan

+In Kazakhstan, under Chapter 14, Article 317 of the Criminal Code, an individual involved in flag desecration (including any state symbol) could face up to a fine of 3,000 monthly calculation index (10,350,000 tenge as of 2023).
+Additionally, they could be sentenced to up to two years of house arrest or imprisonment and may also be required to perform up to 900 hours of community service.

+Lithuania

+The desecration of the national flag, coat of arms or anthem of Lithuania is punishable by an arrest or up to 2 years of imprisonment, or other fines.

 Malaysia

 While Malaysia does not have specific legislation regarding flag desecration, legal action can be taken against those who show disrespect towards the national flag Jalur Gemilang under the Penal Code (Act 574), Sedition Act 1948 (Act 15) and the Emblems & Names (Prevention of Control of Improper Use) 1963 (Act 193).
 In October 2013, the Law Minister Nancy Shukri announced that the Government would be removing the proposed Clause 5 amendment to the Penal Code, which proposed fining or jailing anyone charged with desecrating the Jalur Gemilang or a foreign flag for a term of between five and fifteen years.
 She clarified that provisions for safeguarding the national flag would be added under the proposed National Harmony Act.

 Nine Australian men, the 'Budgie Nine', were arrested after celebrating the 2016 Malaysian Grand Prix by stripping to their 'budgie smuggler' swimming trunks, decorated with the Malaysian flag.
 After three days in custody they were charged with public nuisance and released.
 The briefs had been made in Australia, not Malaysia.

 In 2013, a group of Chinese Malaysian students in Taiwan, were photographed with an upside-down national flag, and claimed the action was "to express their dissatisfaction of the just-concluded general election that they alleged was carried out in an undemocratic way".
-In another incident, a Chinese Malaysian businessman Lee Kim Yew was reported to have dishonoring the national flag by changing its white stripes to black in an online post.
+In another incident, a Chinese Malaysian businessman Lee Kim Yew was reported to have dishonored the national flag by changing its white stripes to black in an online post.
 The image, which has since been removed, was uploaded along with a post by Lee highlighting his recent blog entry on the inclusion of Jawi script lessons in Malay-language textbooks for Year 4 students.
 His action drew widespread online criticism and Lee's Facebook account appeared to have been deactivated later on.